ArrowM/Queue-Bot/README.md

 `/queues delete` - Delete a queue
 `/queues list` - List queues
 `/shuffle` - Shuffle a queue
+`/size` - Get / Set size limit of a queue
 `/start` - Add the bot to a voice queue

 **Bot Management**